jadabower/DataStructuresTutorial/2-linkedList.md

 The `AddFirst(value)` method of the Linked List class adds a value to the front of the Linked List.
 The way it does this is by:
 1. Creating a new node with the given `value` as it's `Value`.
-2. Making the new node point to the current Head of the Linked List as the `Next` node.
+2. Making the new node point to the current `First` of the Linked List as the `Next` node.
-3. Making the current Head point to the new node as the `Previous` node.
+3. Making the current head point to the new node as the `Previous` node.
-4. Changing the Head to point to the new node.
+4. Changing the `First` to point to the new node.

 To use the AddFirst method, simply create a Linked List, and call the method on it with whatever value you would like to add to the front of the list: